ChronixDB/chronix.ingester/README.md

 ./chronix.ingester -h
 Usage of ./chronix.ingester:
   -checkpoint-file string
         The path to the checkpoint file. (default "checkpoint.db") -checkpoint-interval duration
         The interval between checkpoints. (default 5m0s) -chronix-commit-within duration
-    	The duration after which updates to Chronix should be committed. (default 5s) -chronix-url string
+        The duration after which updates to Chronix should be committed. (default 5s) -es.deleteIndexIfExists
-    	The URL of the Chronix endpoint. (default "http://localhost:8983/solr/chronix") -flush-on-shutdown
+        Deletes the index only with es.withIndex=true -es.sniffNodes
+        Should elastic client sniff for ES nodes (only used with elastic search) (default true) -es.withIndex
+        Creates an index (only used with elastic search (default true) -flush-on-shutdown
         Whether to flush all chunks to Chronix on shutdown, rather than saving them to a checkpoint.
 A checkpoint will still be written, but will be empty.
+  -kind string
-  -listen-addr string
+        Possible values are: 'solr' or 'elastic' (default "solr") -listen-addr string
         The address to listen on. (default ":8080") -log.format value
         Set the log target and format.
 Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true" (default "logger:stderr")
   -log.level value
         Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal] (default "info") -max-chunk-age duration
-    	The maximum age of a chunk before it is closed and persisted. (default 1h0m0s)
+        The maximum age of a chunk before it is closed and persisted. (default 1h0m0s) -url string
+        The URL of the Chronix endpoint. (default "http://localhost:8983/solr/chronix")

 ```

 ## Testing